 The proportion of meat to pasta was quite disappointing, too.
 There’s too much (subpar) pasta and not a lot of sausage bits to go around.

-They’re the perfect food companions for a day out in the trail or campsite.
+Freeze dried foods may not be cheap, but you can’t deny they’re convenient, tasty, and portable.
+They’re the perfect food companions for a day out on the trail or campsite.